Skip to main content

 Additional dimensionsโ€‹

 Additional dimensions let you define multiple dimensions off of a single column from your dbt model.
-This is useful when handling JSONB columns, adding different formatting options to a column, or creating persisted groups/buckets based off of a column.
+This is useful when adding different formatting to a column, comparing or combining columns, parsing JSON columns, or creating persisted groups/buckets based off of a column.

-A "normal" dimension is a column created in your .sql file in dbt that is written to/stored in your data warehouse.
-An additional dimension is not included in your dbt .sql file, so it's not written to/stored in your data warehouse.
+A "normal" dimension is a column created in your .sql file in dbt that is written to your data warehouse.
+An additional dimension is not included in your dbt .sql file, so it's not written to your data warehouse.
 When used in Lightdash, it just adds the dimension definition to your SQL query (so it's "created" at runtime).

-All the dimension configuration, beside time_intervals, are available for additional dimensions.
+All dimension configurations are available for additional dimensions.
+You can also use additional dimensions when defining metrics.

 info